kingopoutine/Brocon-MTL/Villainess Brocon/Chapter 23/23-google.md

 In my previous life, this event would have been like a giant bear suddenly appearing near the Yasuda Auditorium of the University of Tokyo and going on a rampage.

 Just as bears live in Japan, demon beasts live in the empire.
-But they just lived in the forests, mountains, lakes, and never entered the city.
-Even if you go back to the Edo period, there were no bears in the flowery city of the Edo period.
+But they just live in the forests, mountains, lakes, and never entered the city.
+Even if you go back to the Edo period, there were no bears in the flowery cities of the Edo period.

 Maybe the demon beast was summoned?
 I thought it might be possible, but it seems that the current empire does not have the technology to do so.